Kempner Research in Artificial & Natural Intelligence for Undergraduates with Mentorship (KRANIUM)

 Application process

-Applications typically open in early December with a mid-February deadline.
-Applications for summer 2025 are currently closed.
-Please check back for updates.
+Applications open in December with a February 2nd deadline.
 To receive email updates about Kempner Institute undergraduate programs, please sign up for our undergraduate mailing list.

 Questions?